expo/expo/docs/pages/guides/routing-and-navigation.md

 <Collapsible summary="Can I use Next.js routing for web?">

-Yes, you can use [Next.js](/guides/using-nextjs) routing for web.
+Yes, you can use [Next.js](/guides/using-nextjs) routing for the web.
 You can read more about this in [Using Next.js with Expo for Web](/guides/using-nextjs).

 </Collapsible>

 <Collapsible summary="Can I use React Native Navigation by Wix?">

-- This library is not available in the Expo Go app and is not yet compatible with `expo-dev-client`.
+This library is not available in the Expo Go app and is not yet compatible with `expo-dev-client`.

-- We recommend [`createNativeStackNavigator`](https://reactnavigation.org/docs/native-stack-navigator) from React Navigation to use Android and iOS native navigation APIs.
+We recommend [`createNativeStackNavigator`](https://reactnavigation.org/docs/native-stack-navigator) from React Navigation to use Android and iOS native navigation APIs.

 </Collapsible>